cslev/pcap_generator/README.md

 ```

 ## Example
-For creating a PCAP from CSV file called 'input.csv', having packet sizes of 64,128, and 512 and desired output files called 'output.64bytes.pcap', 'output.128bytes.pcap' and 'output.512bytes.pcap', respectively, assuming that if there is no VLAN header specified in the CSV file for a given header then apply VLAN tag: 505, the following command would do the job:
+In order to create a PCAP from CSV file called 'input.csv', desired output file called 'output.pcap' with packet sizes of 64,128, and 512 assuming that if there is no VLAN header specified in the CSV file for a given header then apply VLAN tag: 505, the following command will do the job:
 ```
 $ python pcap_generator_from_csv.py -i input.csv -o output -p 64,128,512 --vlan 505
 ```